dmehra/dmehra.github.io/archive/testers_digest_2017_07_09.md

 <https://medium.com/@mrjoelkemp/giving-better-code-reviews-16109e0fdd36>

-If you're hungry for more articles on code review, this is a 161-page PDF with a Cisco case study and lots more:
+If you're hungry for more articles on the subject, this is a 161-page PDF with a Cisco case study and lots more "Best Kept Secrets of Peer Code Review":

 <https://smartbear.com/SmartBear/media/pdfs/best-kept-secrets-of-peer-code-review.pdf>